 - the Jawaharlal Nehru Award for International Understanding in 1991.

-- the Padma Vibhushan, the second-highest civilian honor in India, during her lifetime in 1992.
+- the Padma Vibhushan, the second-highest civilian honour in India, during her lifetime in 1992.

-- the Bharat Ratna, the highest civilian honor, posthumously in 1997.
+- the Bharat Ratna, the highest civilian honour, posthumously in 1997.

 In 1998, a stamp commemorating her was issued.
-Aruna Asaf Ali Marg in New Delhi was named in her honor.
-The All India Minorities Front bestows the Dr. Aruna Asaf Ali Sadbhawana Award each year.
+Aruna Asaf Ali Marg in New Delhi was named in her honour.
+Every year, the All India Minorities Front presents the Dr Aruna Asaf Ali Sadbhawana Award.